 Presumably a Hardback edition on WH Allen exists (never seen one) and paperback on Star as per all the other Tobin installments since "Hard Up"

-At this point the Tobin novels were starting to re-establish a consistent image like during the Mayflower years, however this cover along with "Russ Tobin In Hollywood" are the ONLY Tobin jackets to feature full frontal nudity - a sign of the more liberated times or an attempt to sell more copies?
+At this point the Tobin novels (and the plethora of other Morgan titles on Star) were starting to re-establish a consistent design as during the Mayflower years, however this cover along with "Russ Tobin In Hollywood" are the ONLY Tobin jackets to feature full frontal nudity - a sign of the more liberated times or an attempt to sell more copies?
 You decide!
-The flame-haired chick is making no attempt to cover her ample bosom and only a stars 'n' stripes telephone obscures her ginger dignity!
+The flame-haired lady (also the only other non-blonde/brunette along with Randy Comfort Rise Again?) is making no attempt to cover her ample bosom and only a stars 'n' stripes telephone obscures her ginger dignity!
 The gold metallic boots make her look like a partially dressed extra from Doctor Who!
-Never one to criticise a picture of a naked lady, I have to say 10/10!
+Who knows how much further they could have gone had the series not ended after this book, 10/10!

 Tobin is in Hollywood, longing for a chance to show the world his unique star quality.
 Somehow, the movie moguls are unmoved.